hasura/ndc-prometheus/README.md

 > Labels aren't automatically added.
 You need to define them manually.

 > [!NOTE]
-> Label and value boolean expressions in `where` are used to filter results after the query was executed.
+> Label and value boolean expressions in `where` are used to filter results after the query is executed.

 ### Prometheus APIs